Enigmatic-Smile/fidel-ios/README.md

 VISA: _4444000000004***_ (the last 3 numbers can be anything)

 Mastercard: _5555000000005***_ (the last 3 numbers can be anything)

+#### Detect when user canceled card linking

+Check the `code` property of the error object you receive in the `onCardLinkFailedCallback` closure.
+When the user cancels card linking, the `code` is `user-canceled`.
+The error message is `User canceled card linking`.

 ### Feedback